kitchej/TCPLib/Documentation/docs.md

      server = TCPServer.from_socket(soc, max_clients=25)

-- **set_clients_timeout(timeout: int):**
+- **set_client_attribute(timeout: int):**
-  Sets the timeout (in seconds) for all currently connected clients.
-  Returns `True` on success, `False` otherwise.
+  Set a specific attribute of a client connection.
+Raises KeyError if the client could not be found
+        Valid attributes are:

+  `"timeout"`

+  `"max_timeouts"`

+- **get_client_attributes(client_id: str)**
+  Get information about a client given a client_id.
+  Returns a dictionary with keys `"is_running"`, `"timeout"`, `"addr"`, `"total_timeouts"`, and `"max_timeouts"`.
+  Raises KeyError if a client with client_id cannot be found

 - **list_clients():**
-  Returns a list of client IDs for all currently connected clients.
+  Return a list of client IDs for all currently connected clients.

 - **get_client_info(client_id: str):**
-  Returns a dictionary with keys `is_running`, `timeout`, and `addr` for the specified client.
+  Get a dictionary with keys `is_running`, `timeout`, and `addr` for the specified client.
   Returns `None` if the client cannot be found.

 - **get_client_attributes(client_id: str):**
   Returns a dictionary with keys `is_running`, `timeout`, `addr`, `total_timeouts`, and `max_timeouts`.
   Raises `KeyError` if the client cannot be found.

 - **set_client_attribute(client_id: str, attribute: str, value):**
   Sets a specific attribute (`timeout` or `max_timeouts`) for a given client.
   Raises `KeyError` or `ValueError` if the attribute is invalid or the client doesn't exist.

 - **disconnect_client(client_id: str):**
-  Disconnects a client by ID.
+  Disconnect a client by ID.
-  Disconnects a client with client_id.
 Raises `KeyError` if the client is not found.

 - **pop_msg(block: bool = False, timeout: int = None):**
   Pops the next message from the queue.
-If `block=True`, will wait until a message is available.
-  If a `timeout` is provided, the wait is bounded.
+If `block=True`, this method will block until a message is available.
+If `block=True` and a value for `timeout` is provided, this method will block for `timeout` seconds before returning.
+Returns None if the queue was empty.

 - **get_all_msg(block: bool = False, timeout: int = None):**
-  Yields all messages currently in the queue.
-Supports blocking behavior and optional timeout.
+  A generator for iterating over the message queue.
+Iteration ends when the queue is empty.

 - **has_messages():**
   Returns `True` if the message queue is not empty.

 - **send(client_id: str, data: bytes):**
-  Sends data to a specific client.
-  Returns `True` on success, `False` on failure or if client is not found.
+  Send data to the client with `client_id`.
+Returns 'True' on successful sending, 'False' if not.
+Raises `KeyError` if the client could not be found.

 - **start(addr: tuple[str, int]):**
   Starts the server and begins listening on the specified address.

 - **stop():**
   Stops the server and disconnects all clients.